 That was Then, This is Now

 Art, culture and Scripture do not live in separate worlds.
 They co-exist together.
 Scripture has much to say about our culture and art.
-Our art and culture can have much to say about Scripture.
+Our art and culture can also explore Scripture.

-When Notre Dame burned in April 2019, it was not just Catholics who were concerned to learn how the art had fared.
+When the Cathedral of Notre Dame burned in April 2019, it was not just Catholics who were concerned to learn how the art had fared.
 The enormous collection of art housed within Notre Dame, all inspired by Scripture, evoked an outpouring of emotion from people across the globe.

 Today, there are artists who have a significant impact on both the sacred and secular worlds.
 Makoto Fujimura is the founder of the International Arts Movement, and he was also the first artist in 500 years to be commissioned to illustrate the four Gospels.